-The Holy Cow Survey listed preaching as the most important quality for a new rector.
-We do place great value in what we hear at our services and appreciate a rector who can encourage and inspire with their sermons.
-However, were that survey taken today, we believe that Pastoral Care is actually most important.
+When we began the search for a new rector, we placed great value in what we hear at our services and appreciate a rector who can encourage and inspire with their sermons.
+We also believe that Pastoral Care is vitally important.
 The current pandemic has created challenges of social distancing, isolation and health issues for all our parishioners - no matter their ages or backgrounds.
 We need to know that our rector not only loves God, but loves us.